sara-nl/griddocs/README.md

 # Documentation HOW-TO

 This directory contains the source code of documenation maintained with the Sphinx documentation system.
-The README you are reading now explains how to installe the software, how to build the documentation and generate HTML documentation from the source.
+The README you are reading now explains how to install the software, how to build the documentation and generate HTML documentation from the source.
+The information here applies to members of the github group `sara-nl`.

 * The Grid documentation page is: http://doc.grid.surfsara.nl/
 * The source code of documenation is here: https://github.com/sara-nl/griddocs/tree/master/source/